ndronos/c-nomorph/HowStufWorks.md

 Given these constraints and system-specific peculiarities in C data types and operations, C programmers must choose their data types based on the needs of their programs.
+Some of the data types can choose are the primitive data types in C, meaning those built in to the C programming language...

 (HowStuffWorks, 2017) pp. 6 & 13